caraml-group/website/content/authors/chaitanya-joshi/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: University of Cambridge, UK
+  - name: Department of Computer Science and Technology, University of Cambridge
     url: https://www.cst.cam.ac.uk/

 # Short bio (displayed in user profile at end of posts)